cpdis/P4_CarND_Advanced_Lane_Finding/writeup_advanced_lane_lines_20175023.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I identified the lane line pixels using the method provided to us in the classroom.
-This is shown in the code blocks beneath the heading 'Lane Line Tracking'. 'find_lines()' takes a binary, warped image and blindly searches for the lane line pixels. 'find_lines_post()' is called when the position of the lane lines are known.
+This is shown in the code blocks beneath the heading Lane **Line Tracking**. `find_lines()` takes a binary, warped image and blindly searches for the lane line pixels. `find_lines_post()` is called when the position of the lane lines are known.
 A search within the specified margin is used rather than blindly searching.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The functions 'calc_radius()' and 'calc_offset()' calculate the radius of curvature and the offset from the center of the lane, respectively.
+The functions `calc_radius()` and `calc_offset()` calculate the radius of curvature and the offset from the center of the lane, respectively.
 The code for calculating the radius of curvature is shown below:

 ```python
   y_eval = binary_warped.shape[0] - 1